rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqlcl/README.md

 #### Environment variables

 The following environment variables are set by the `sql.cmd` script.
-In principle, these variables are used by SQLcl in exactly the same way as they would in SQL\*Plus.
+In principle, these variables work in SQLcl just as they do in SQL\*Plus.

 | Variable | Value | Description |
 |:---------|:------|:------------|